 In today’s world, educational loans have become a requirement, with more and more students choosing to study abroad.
 In fact, a lot of variables play a key role in deciding a student’s correct college loan.
 Students have to choose an education loan that is best suitable for them and still fits under the financial brackets defined by their guardians, based on what the length of the course study demands.
-So, what is the difference between banks and nbfc?
-Here are a few pointers on the difference between Banks and NBFC.
+So, what is the difference between banks and NBFCs?

 Flexibility of Course

-The difference between nbfc and bank is that banks typically provide you with education loans to prestigious university institutions in India and abroad.
+The difference between education loan from banks and NBFC is that banks typically provide you with education loans to prestigious university institutions in India and abroad.
 But NBFCs, regardless of their work prospects, may provide student loans for any educational course.
 You will need to search the name of the educational institution on the approved list of banks as well.
 You will not get the loan if it is not on the list.
 When you borrow a loan from a non-banking financial institution, you don’t usually face those circumstances.

 Diff between nbfc and bank is that banks leave a margin of 5 percent-15 percent over your loan number, ensuring that 85 percent-95 percent of your requirements will be covered by the education loan.
 The loan will help you pay for costs such as tuition fees, test fees, travel fees, hotel fees, purchases of books, etc. You should either expect your parents to cover the margin money or take a grant or assistant program for assistance.
 Whereas, NBFCs may not tax any margin on your lent number and have 100% of the actual cost of tuition.
 The loan sum will manage all your costs over the course duration.